file-encryption

 ./encryption secret.bin 12345

-This will XOR every 4-byte word of secret.bin
+This will XOR every 4-byte word of secret.bin with 12345.
+Running the same

 command again will restore the original content.